 - Constructed Response Question – Setting

-Scar Island Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, comprehension questions, constructed response writing, and skill practice.
+Scar Island Novel Study includes vocabulary practice, comprehension questions, constructed response writing, and skill practice.